 Vertigo and nystagmus can take about 5 to 10 seconds (sometimes up to 30 seconds) to appear (latency).
 Symptoms last 10 to 30 seconds, then decrease and disappear (ie, fatigue).

 Direction and duration of nystagmus and development of vertigo are noted.
 Nystagmus occurs when the head is turned to the affected ear in benign paroxysmal positional vertigo Benign Paroxysmal Positional Vertigo In benign paroxysmal positional vertigo, short (< 60 seconds) episodes of vertigo occur with certain head positions.
 Nausea and nystagmus develop.
 Diagnosis is clinical.
 Treatment involves... read more (BPPV).
 Any position or maneuver that causes nystagmus should be repeated to see whether nystagmus fatigues.

-Nystagmus secondary to peripheral nervous system disorders has a latency period of 3 to 10 seconds and fatigues rapidly, whereas nystagmus secondary to central nervous system has no latency period and does not fatigue.
+Nystagmus due to BPPV has a latency period of 3 to 30 seconds and is fatigable and torsional, beating toward the affected ear.
+In contrast, nystagmus secondary to a central nervous system disorder has no latency period and does not fatigue.
 During induced nystagmus, the patient is instructed to focus on an object.
 Nystagmus caused by peripheral disorders is inhibited by visual fixation.
 Because Frenzel lenses prevent visual fixation, they must be removed to assess visual fixation.